Kvel2D/ecs193-wireless-sensor-network/Jiahui Dai/README.md

 I think node0 and node1 will use approximately same amount of time and consume approximately same amount of energy, because they are doing the same things.

-Receiver awake time in 15 mins = awake chance * 900000 / ticks per check
+Receiver awake num in 15 mins = awake chance * 900000 / ticks per check

-Total consumption of node0 = node1 = how many times it sends * consumption per send + how many times it wakes up to check * consumption per check + Receiver awake time in 15 mins * consumption per check
+Total consumption of node0 = node1 = how many times it sends * consumption per send + how many times it wakes up to check * consumption per check + Receiver awake num in 15 mins * consumption per check

 TODO: make graph plotting